p-adams/pyxis/README.md

      d) Mapped: each entry associates a key to a mapped value.

-TsMap currently supports the following operations:
+Pyxis currently supports the following operations:

      1) empty : test whether container is empty or not.